test-Top Potassium Food Sources & Potassium Health Benefits

 Benefits of Potassium and Top Food Sources

-Potassium is a mineral that is often paired with magnesium in supplement form, and for good reason.
-Potassium and magnesium are two of the most important minerals utilized by the human body, and it’s important that you’re taking in enough of both to maintain the hundreds of bodily functions that require the two minerals.
-Of the two, however, magnesium usually gets the spotlight, so let’s switch it up and focus on the benefits of potassium instead.
+Potassium is a mineral that's often paired with magnesium in supplement form, and for good reason.
+Potassium and magnesium are two of the most important electrolyte minerals utilized by the human body, and it’s important that you’re taking in enough of both to maintain the hundreds of bodily functions that require the two minerals.
+For more on magnesium, be sure to check out Magnesium Benefits and Uses.
+For now, however, let's take a closer look at the benefits and natural food sources of potassium.

 Potassium Fast Facts:

-• Found in every cell of the human body, helping to regulate cellular and nerve function and hydration1
+• Potassium is found in every cell of the human body, helping to regulate hydration along with cellular and nerve function 1

 • Whole foods, including bananas, cashew nuts and tuna are natural sources of potassium1